cristim/resolve-aws-secrets/Readme.md

 ## License

-This project is @2024 Cristian Magherusan-Stanciu or [leanercloud.com](https://leanercloud.com), and licensed under the MIT License.
+This project is @2024 Cristian Magherusan-Stanciu of [leanercloud.com](https://leanercloud.com), and licensed under the MIT License.

+Check out more of our projects at [github.com/LeanerCloud](https://github.com/LeanerCloud).